TiagoCaldaSilva/FEUP-LCOM/Práticas/proj/README.md

 # Draw it :pencil2:
 ## Infos :information_source:
 Draw it pretends to be a game that follows the same bases that the game <a href="https://skribbl.io/">skribbl.io</a>.
 This game is divided in many turns where one of the players draws something that was decided for him previously.
 Then, the other player must guess what was drawn.
-The game ends when the max number of turns is reached and the winner is the player with more points.<br>
+The game ends when the max number of turns is reached and the winner is the player with more points.
-Programming language used: <em>C</em>

 ## About the project :bulb:
 Project report: <a href="https://github.com/TiagoCaldaSilva/FEUP-LCOM/blob/master/Pr%C3%A1ticas/proj/doc/lcom_proj.pdf">here</a><br>